 I’d forgotten my own birthday.
 It turns out pretty well.
 When I get home, both Mom and Dad are ready with my favorite meal, steak of course, and a special cake.
 They note they would have planned a party had they known I have so many new friends.
 Dad is particularly interested in my friend, Pete.
 Mr. Mertz had told him that Pete was related to the Bacardi family.
 I laugh and confess how we’d created that impression with Dickie because he was such a snob.
 Pete’s family has a close relationship with bottles of Bacardi, not the family.
 They don’t find my joke too amusing.
-Dad obviously hopes for a business connection with the Bacardi’s.
+Dad obviously hoped for a business connection with the Bacardi’s.
 I learned that rich Puerto Ricans are more acceptable.
 Mom says they want to give me my present.
 I imagine packages of underwear.
 Dad takes me into the garage.
 There is a new Raleigh ten-speed bike.
 What a relief.
 I hug them and promise to be a better kid this year.

-“That shouldn’t be hard,” Dad murmured.
+“That shouldn’t be hard,” Dad murmurs.

 Mom countered with, “We only want you to be happy.”